durban/seals/README.md

 - [circe] provides the JSON framework for which `seals` derives encoders and decoders.
 - [scodec] provides a binary encoding/serialization framework for which `seals` derives codecs.
+- [refined] provides refinement types, some of which are supported by `seals`.

 For testing, it also uses: